shenaniganeer/MyPepSquad-privacy/privacy-policy.md

 MyPepSquad does not collect any information from anyone, including children under the age of 13.5.

 Contact Me

-If you have any questions regarding this Privacy Policy or the App, please contact me at:Email: shenaniganeer.studios@gmail.com
+If you have any questions regarding this Privacy Policy or the App, please contact me at:
+Email: shenaniganeer.studios@gmail.com